lbryio/lbry.com/content/news/189-to-hacktoberfest-and-beyond.md

 <video width="100%" controls poster="https://spee.ch/@thumbnails:e7b0620f6e5a56031cbfc8b9373b02d6ed63c39c/Hacktoberfest-thumb.png" src="https://spee.ch/9bb73cecc938907424c1705339751e21eea559a5/Hacktoberfest.mp4"/></video>

-As Hacktoberfest draws to a close, we couldn’t be happier with how it turned out - thanks so much to all the contributors who made this month so awesome!
-We had over 40 unique contributors submit 115 pull requests on LBRY’s repos alone, and developers from our staff worked on a number of thorny issues for other open source projects.
+As Hacktoberfest draws to a close, we couldn't be happier with how it turned out - thanks so much to all the contributors who made this month so awesome!
+We had over 40 unique contributors submit 115 pull requests on LBRY's repos alone, and developers from our staff worked on a number of thorny issues for other open source projects.

-The fun doesn’t have to stop just because October is over - if you’re inspired to contribute to the LBRY project, you can get started right away at [LBRY.tech](https://LBRY.tech).
+The fun doesn't have to stop just because October is over - if you're inspired to contribute to the LBRY project, you can get started right away at [LBRY.tech](https://LBRY.tech).

 Did you make any submissions to LBRY during the past month?
 Make sure send us an email at [Hello@lbry.io](mailto:hello@lbry.io) to receive your official LBRY Hacktoberfest World Tour shirt!

 If you missed any of our developer videos, you can watch them all below.
-Thanks to our community for helping us build a new, decentralized internet - we can’t do this without you!
+Thanks to our community for helping us build a new, decentralized internet - we can't do this without you!

 ## Hacktoberfest Developer Videos